 - Fitness and Recreation Sports Centers

 La Verne’s Master’s in Athletic Training program is suited for those looking to pursue a career in sports medicine.
-Apply by February 15, 2019 for priority admittance and May 15, 2019 for admission into the inaugural class, which begins in fall 2020.
+Apply by January 15, 2020 for priority admittance and May 15, 2020 for admission into the next cohort which begins in fall 2020.
 Applications will be reviewed as received and admission decisions will be made on a rolling basis until all cohort slots are filled.
 Request more information or begin the application process now.

 La Verne’s athletic training program starts in the fall.
 Apply by May 15.Apply Now